aa29cala/SK.WAD-ChatBot-/README.md

-# SK.WAD-ChatBot-
+# SKWAD Team Website
-Initial repo for files related to chat bot website
+Initial repo for files related to our teams website website nonFinalFinal.html is actually the website